 - The Candidacy Application Fee (See Schedule of Fees) - A completed Annual Report, including no less than one complete year, submitted in CAHME's Annual Report Editor (CARE).
-Applications will be considered only if an Annual Report has been completed by the candidacy application due date. - A completed Candidacy application within CAMP, which includes: - A program overview and description which will include degree offered, the setting of the program within the university, program history, types of students served and any other information that distinguishes the program. - The following list of self-study areas can be found in the Self-Study Handbook: - I.A.1: The Program will have statements of mission, vision, and values that guide the Program's design, evaluation and quality improvement initiatives, and strategic intent and/or market focus. - I.A.2: The Program will establish goals, objectives and performance outcomes that are aligned with the Program's mission, vision and values and are action-based, observable, and measurable.
+Applications will be considered only if an Annual Report has been completed by the candidacy application due date. - A completed Candidacy application within CAMP, which includes: - A program overview and description which will include degree offered, the setting of the program within the university, program history, types of students served and any other information that distinguishes the program.

-- I.B.2: Program leadership will have sufficient authority and autonomy to develop and guide the Program. - II.A.2: The Program will have recruiting practices and well-defined admission criteria designed to recruit and admit qualified students and to pursue a diverse student population as reflected in the Program's mission-defined market. - III.A.1: The Program will adopt a set of competencies that aligns with the Program's mission and types of jobs graduates enter.
-The Program will use these competencies as the basis of its curriculum, course content, learning objectives, and teaching and assessment methods. - III.A.2: The Program curriculum will facilitate development of a depth and breadth of knowledge of the health-sector and healthcare management, aligned with the Program's mission and competency model. - III.C.2: The Program will regularly evaluate the extent to which each student attains the competencies at the level targeted by the Program and will have a process in place for communicating that information to students. - III.D.2: The Program will collect, analyze, and use the assessments of student competency attainment for continuous improvement. - IV.A.1: Program and University leadership will ensure that the complement, involvement, and qualifications of Program Faculty are sufficient to accomplish the mission of the Program.
+- The following list of self-study areas can be found in the Self-Study Handbook: - I.A.1: The Program will have statements of mission, vision, and values that guide the Program's design, evaluation and quality improvement initiatives, and strategic intent and/or market focus. - I.A.2: The Program will establish goals, objectives and performance outcomes that are aligned with the Program's mission, vision and values and are action-based, observable, and measurable. - I.B.2: Program leadership will have sufficient authority and autonomy to develop and guide the Program. - II.A.2: The Program will have recruiting practices and well-defined admission criteria designed to recruit and admit qualified students and to pursue a diverse student population as reflected in the Program's mission-defined market. - III.A.1: The Program will adopt a set of competencies that aligns with the Program's mission and types of jobs graduates enter.
+The Program will use these competencies as the basis of its curriculum, course content, learning objectives, and teaching and assessment methods. - III.B.1: The Program will incorporate teaching and learning methods driven by adult learning principles.
+The teaching and learning methods will be based on higher education taxonomic levels appropriate to graduate education. - III.A.2: The Program curriculum will facilitate development of a depth and breadth of knowledge of the health-sector and healthcare management, aligned with the Program's mission and competency model. - III.C.1: The Program will incorporate a range of assessment methods driven by adult learning principles.
+The methods will be based on higher education taxonomic levels appropriate to graduate education and aligned with defined competencies. - III.C.2: The Program will regularly evaluate the extent to which each student attains the competencies at the level targeted by the Program and will have a process in place for communicating that information to students. - III.D.2: The Program will collect, analyze, and use the assessments of student competency attainment for continuous improvement. - IV.A.1: Program and University leadership will ensure that the complement, involvement, and qualifications of Program Faculty are sufficient to accomplish the mission of the Program.